-The Explorer II can be powered by alkaline batteries or a rechargeable Nickel Metal Hydride (NiMH) battery pack.
+The Explorer is powered by alkaline batteries or a rechargeable Nickel Metal Hydride (NiMH) battery pack.
 This chapter provides details on battery installation, use and performance.

-4. CONTROL PANEL
+CONTROL PANEL

-This chapter is designed to familiarize you with the various features of the Explorer II control panel.
+This chapter is designed to familiarize you with the various features of the Explorer control panel.
 A few minutes spent reading this chapter will be a worthwhile preliminary to basic or advanced detecting.